Fentanyl Detox in Stuart

 Methadone is one of the most common medications used to help with fentanyl withdrawal symptoms and cravings.
 It’s an opioid medicine that can prevent or lessen withdrawal symptoms and can be taken in either pill form or administered in liquid form.

 Buprenorphine is another medication that may be used in fentanyl detox treatment.
-Buprenorphine works like methadone, but it also has the ability to reduce cravings for fentanyl.
+Buprenorphine works like methadone, but it also can reduce cravings for fentanyl.

 Residential Treatment